-You have the right to request that we amend the protected health information about you maintained in our records.
-We are permitted to deny your request if we do not create the information in the record.
+You have the right to request that we amend protected health information about you maintained in our records.
+We are permitted to deny your request if we did not create the information in the record.
 We will review any such request in accordance with federal law and respond to you in writing.
-Any such request addressed in writing to the Executive Director of PTC All requests for amendment should provide necessary details, including your name, address, dates of service and a reason supporting your request for the amendment.
+Any such request should be in writing addressed to the Executive Director of PTC All requests for amendment should provide necessary details, including your name, address, dates of service and a reason supporting your request for the amendment.